codeship/documentation/_general/integrations/appranix.md

 ## Prerequisites

-To start, you need to add the following values in the environment page of your Codeship project, for more info read [Environment Variables](https://documentation.codeship.com/basic/builds-and-configuration/set-environment-variables/)
+After adding `appranix.sh` to your project repository add the following values in the environment page of your Codeship project, for more info read [Environment Variables](https://documentation.codeship.com/basic/builds-and-configuration/set-environment-variables/)

 - `USER` - Username of your Appranix account
 - `PASSWORD` - Password of your Appranix account